Sailing ship: Running rigging

 Halyards, used to raise and lower the yards, are the primary supporting lines.
 In addition, square rigs have lines that lift the sail or the yard from which it is suspended that include: brails, buntlines, lifts and leechlines.
 Bowlines and clew lines shape a square sail.
 To adjust the angle of the sail to wind braces are used to adjust the fore and aft angle of a yard of a square sail, while sheets attach to the clews (bottom corners) of a sail to control the sail's angle to the wind.
 Sheets run aft, whereas tacks are used to haul the clew of a square sail forward.

+Ballast

+Sailing ships needed ballast to keep the centre of gravity low and supply stability to the vessel when under sail.
+Ballast in the age of sail might consist of shingle, sand, lead, iron bars or bricks.
+Care had to be taken in the stowage of the ballast so that it did not move during heavy weather and endanger the ship and those aboard.
+Sand ballast, for instance, had to be contained by wooden boards, or in wooden boxes, to stop it moving about.

 Crew

 The crew of a sailing ship is divided between officers (the captain and his subordinates) and seamen or ordinary hands.
 An able seaman was expected to "hand, reef, and steer" (handle the lines and other equipment, reef the sails, and steer the vessel).
 The crew is organized to stand watch—the oversight of the ship for a period—typically four hours each.
 Richard Henry Dana Jr. and Herman Melville each had personal experience aboard sailing vessels of the 19th century.